 While it wouldn’t be my first option, Paysera is still a viable option if your business needs an EUR account and does not qualify for any of the options above.

 They claim to support over 180 countries, however, unless you are in Europe—which seems to be mostly fine—the level of support may be limited.
 For example, registration and onboarding for clients in many countries outside of Europe have stricter requirements.
-Also onboarding is is currently unavailable for citizens of many countries that they claim to cover.
+Also onboarding is currently unavailable for citizens of many countries that they claim to cover.

 Paysera at a glance